oitashg/Connecting-The-Dots-Round-1A/README.md

 The headings are extracted, grouped (not single words), and detected based on font size, visual layout, and optionally confidence.

+## Multilingual Support
+This solution provides basic multilingual support through:

+-- Unicode normalization using Python’s unicodedata module This ensures consistent character handling across scripts (e.g., Latin, Devanagari, Cyrillic, etc.)

+-- Language-agnostic text extraction using PyMuPDF PyMuPDF can extract text from PDFs in a wide range of languages and character sets, including:

+English
+Hindi
+Chinese
+Arabic
+Tamil
+and many more....

 ---

 ##  Components & Their Roles

-* **run.py**: Orchestrates folder-wise processing, one PDF at a time.
+* **main.py**: Orchestrates folder-wise processing, one PDF at a time.
-* **extract.py**: Handles OCR, image conversion, heading merging, and JSON export.
+* **pdf_processor.py**: Handles OCR, image conversion, heading merging, and JSON export.
-* **layoutlm\_pipeline.py**: Loads the pre-trained LayoutLMv3 model and infers heading candidates using text, bounding boxes, and layout context.

 ---

 ---

-## ✅ Validation Checklist
+##  Validation Checklist

 * [x] PDF files read from `/app/input`
 * [x] JSON written to `/app/output` per PDF